brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 As for me, I have a few more weeks[^Kaching] to decide whether I like the service enough to jump through the negotiation hoops that a SiriusXM subscription unfortunately involves.

-[^Kaching]: My three-month freebie ends in early May, and I then could get another three "free" months---*by signing up*.
+[^Kaching]: My three-month freebie ends in early May, and I then could get another three "free" months --- *by signing up*.
 Can you say, "Ka-ching"?

-**Update, 2020-05-22**: Today, I saw an offer on the SiriusXM site for *precisely* the new-subscriber deal I wanted: one year of the All-Access package for $99 (not counting the music royalty fee and other stuff, of course, but I always knew that would be part of it, no matter what); so, two weeks after my freebie ended, I did go ahead and subscribe, after all.
-And I've already set a calendar reminder for May 15 of *next* year so I'll have plenty time to go back and cancel in time to avoid auto-renewal at $22 a month (or whatever the rate is by then)---or, if I can, negotiate a fair renewal price.
+**Update, 2020‑05‑22**: Today, I saw an offer on the SiriusXM site for *precisely* the new-subscriber deal I wanted: one year of the All-Access package for $99 (not counting the music royalty fee and other stuff, of course, but I always knew that would be part of it, no matter what); so, two weeks after my freebie ended, I did go ahead and subscribe, after all.
+And I've already set a calendar reminder for May 15 of *next* year so I'll have plenty time to go back and cancel in time to avoid auto-renewal at $22 a month (or whatever the rate is by then) --- or, if I can, negotiate a fair renewal price.
 {.yellowBox}